Coca-Cola: Kola nuts for caffeine

 The kola nut acts as a flavoring and the original source of caffeine in Coca-Cola.
 It contains about 2.0 to 3.5% caffeine, and has a bitter flavor.

 In 1911, the US government sued in United States v.
 Forty Barrels and Twenty Kegs of Coca-Cola, hoping to force the Coca-Cola Company to remove caffeine from its formula.
 The court found that the syrup, when diluted as directed, would result in a beverage containing 1.21 grains (or 78.4 mg) of caffeine per 8 USfloz serving.
 The case was decided in favor of the Coca-Cola Company at the district court, but subsequently in 1912, the US Pure Food and Drug Act was amended, adding caffeine to the list of "habit-forming" and "deleterious" substances which must be listed on a product's label.
 In 1913 the case was appealed to the Sixth Circuit in Cincinnati, where the ruling was affirmed, but then appealed again in 1916 to the Supreme Court, where the government effectively won as a new trial was ordered.
 The company then voluntarily reduced the amount of caffeine in its product, and offered to pay the government's legal costs to settle and avoid further litigation.

-Coca-Cola contains 46 mg of caffeine per 12 US fluid ounces (or 30.7 mg per 8 USfloz serving).
+Coca-Cola contains 34 mg of caffeine per 12 US fluid ounces (or 22.7 mg per 8 USfloz serving).

 Franchised production model

 The production and distribution of Coca-Cola follows a franchising model.
 The Coca-Cola Company only produces a syrup concentrate, which it sells to bottlers throughout the world, who hold Coca-Cola franchises for one or more geographical areas.
 The bottlers produce the final drink by mixing the syrup with filtered water and sweeteners, putting the mixture into cans and bottles, and carbonating it, which the bottlers then sell and distribute to retail stores, vending machines, restaurants, and foodservice distributors.

-The Coca-Cola Company owns minority shares in some of its largest franchises, such as Coca-Cola Enterprises, Coca-Cola Amatil, Coca-Cola Hellenic Bottling Company, and Coca-Cola FEMSA, as well as some smaller ones, such as Coca-Cola Bottlers Uzbekistan, but fully independent bottlers produce almost half of the volume sold in the world.
+The Coca-Cola Company owns minority shares in some of its largest franchises, such as Coca-Cola Hellenic Bottling Company, and Coca-Cola FEMSA, as well as some smaller ones, such as Coca-Cola Bottlers Uzbekistan, but fully independent bottlers produce almost half of the volume sold in the world.

 Independent bottlers are allowed to sweeten the drink according to local tastes.